dpc-sdp/ripple/docs/content/design-system/5.components/alert.md

 ## Usage

-Alerts attract a user's attention with important messages or required actions.
+The Alert component attracts a user's attention with important messages or required actions.
 They appear at the top of pages.

 Alerts are: